Cybernetic1/conceptual-keyboard-v1_bad/README.md

 To Run:

-Grab the jar file from /dist/conkey.jar and run:
+"git clone" the project to your directory.
+Then run the jar file:

     java -jar dist/conkey.jar